 Critical question

 The answer must be "No." Employers are legally required to pay all H-1B filing fees.
-If you paid, that's a violation that can sink your visa.
+If you paid, that's a violation.

 "Why can't an American do this job?"

-Focus on your specific qualifications — specialized skills, unique experience, advanced degrees — not on American workers' shortcomings.
+Focus on your specific qualifications — specialized skills, unique experience, advanced degrees.
+Don't criticize American workers.
+If you're stamping in India, read our Hyderabad stamping guide.

 "What is the purpose of your visit?"

 Be specific: attending a wedding, a business conference, visiting Disneyland with family.
-Generic "just traveling" or "sightseeing" invites follow-up probing.
+"Just traveling" invites probing.
+Parents visiting children: read our B2 parents guide.

 "How long will you stay?"